patienceai/automatic1111-sd-2-1-banana/README.md

 # 🍌 Stable Diffusion WebUI for banana (Stable Diffusion 2.1)

 Deploy an API for AUTOMATIC1111's [Stable Diffusion WebUI](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to generate images with **Stable Diffusion 2.1**.
-Access txt2img, img2img and interrogation in one deployment!

 Supports features not available in other Stable Diffusion templates, such as: